Skip to content

 Difference between abandoned, deprecated and EOL?

-Abandoned: the maintainer has explicitly marked the package as abandoned in composer.json (abandoned field).
+Abandoned: the maintainer has explicitly marked the package as abandoned in composer.json (abandoned field read from Packagist).
 Deprecated: the package is still maintained but replaced by a newer version (e.g. league/flysystem 1.x deprecated in favor of 2.x).
-EOL: the maintainer no longer releases security updates on the branch (e.g. Symfony 5.4 after Nov 2025).
-All three require migration.
+EOL: the maintainer no longer releases security updates on the branch (e.g. Symfony 5.4 after November 2025).
+All three require migration planning; abandoned and EOL on production branches are the most urgent.

-Can I use the tool on a library's composer.json (not an app)?
+Can I use the tool on a library's composer.json, not an application's?

 PHP supply chain audit